ciperuoy/BigCubeAssetbundle/README.md

 Thank you Chaz (with his tutorial and template), and AnonymousDonut for helping me create this assetbundle.
 I can now create better assetbundle, then if wanted, a actual mod with good code.

+This mod was intentionally just a test, but why not release it?

 Please dm "ciperuoy" on discord if there is problem.
 ![image](https://github.com/user-attachments/assets/6d8d191c-e354-48a9-b45f-cd316562ce86)